sanjaybasu/healthcare-ai-foundations/_chapters/chapter_24_population_health_screening.md

 R_i^{\text{need}} = P(H_i = 1 \mid X_i) \cdot V_i
 $$

-where $V_i $ is a vulnerability index capturing social determinants that amplify the impact of health problems.
+where $$V_i $$ is a vulnerability index capturing social determinants that amplify the impact of health problems.
 For example, an elderly patient with diabetes living alone in a housing-unstable situation faces greater consequences from uncontrolled diabetes than an otherwise identical patient with strong family support and stable housing.
-The vulnerability index $ V_i $ can incorporate:
+The vulnerability index $$ V_i $$ can incorporate:

 - Social isolation (living alone, limited social support)
 - Housing instability or homelessness